-Philippine Telegraph & Telephone Corporation (the "Company") was incorporated on on November 14, 1962 under the laws of the Philippines as a diversified telecommunications entity catering to the corporate, small and medium business and residential segments.
+The Company was incorporated on November 14, 1962 under the laws of the Philippines as a diversified telecommunications entity catering to the corporate, small and medium business and residential segments.

 The registered office address of the Company is Spirit of Communications Center, 106 C. Palanca, Street, Legaspi Village, Makati City and is domiciled in the Philippines.